takluyver/pynsist/doc/cfgfile.rst

    .. versionadded:: 2.0

+.. describe:: local_wheels (optional)

+   One or more glob paths that matche one or more wheel files located on the local filesystem.
+All matching wheel files will be included in the installer.
+   For instance ``wheels\*.whl`` will include all wheel files from the relative folder ``wheels``.

+   Any included wheel corresponding to the same distribution of a wheel specified in ``pypi_wheels`` will raise an error.

+   Relative glob paths are from the directory containing the config file.

+   .. versionadded:: 2.2

 .. describe:: packages (optional)

    A list of importable package and module names to include in the installer.